Shreeramghimire/AquaGate/README.md

 ├── references/                ← PDFs, whitepapers, external documents ├── diagrams/                  ← System architecture & flowcharts
 └── notes/                     ← Interviews, raw notes, datasets

+## Status
+In Progress
+Start Date: July 2025
+Author: Shreeram Ghimire

+## License
+This project is open for public reference but not redistribution.
+Please contact the author for collaboration or citation.

+##Contact
+For inquiries or collaboration: shreeram@salmonometers.com